-1. Contractions: A contraction is the term used to describe a shortened form of words, when words are joined together and missing letters are represented by an apostrophe (').
-These contraction are rarely used in written formal language.
+1. Contractions: A contraction is the term used to describe a shortened form of words, when words are joined together and missing letters are represented by an apostrophe ().
+These contractions are rarely used in written formal language.

-Contracted forms used in
+Contracted forms used in Full forms used in

-Informal language
+Informallanguage Formal language

-- isn't
+- isn't - is not

-- wouldn't

-- would not
+- wouldn't - would not

 - he'd - he would or he had